microsoft/golazo/docs/adoption-guide.md

 ## Summary

-A deliberate 90‑day, "by the book" trial lets a team experience full benefits—improved flow, quality, and learning—before deciding what to tailor.
+A deliberate 90‑day, "by the book" trial lets a team experience improved flow, quality, and learning before deciding what to tailor.
 Partial adoption almost always underdelivers.

 ## Team Size and Suitability